 A driving offence and the threat of losing your licence can have a devastating impact on your life.
 It is critical that whatever the driving charge that you get the best legal representation.
-We get calls every week from people from unrepresented people who have been to court and received a punishment much more severe then they thought it would be, at that point there is not much we can do to help.
+We get calls every week from people who have been to court without a lawyer and received a punishment much more severe than they thought it would be, at that point there is not much we can do to help.
 None of our clients have ever regretted getting good legal advice and representation.
 Remember we are experts on traffic law in Queensland.

 Drink driving in Queensland is a serious offence and there is a no tolerance attitude by the courts, if you are ‘over the limit’ you will be charged and you must receive some period of disqualification

 It may be possible for you to apply for a work licence but this must be done at the time you appear in the court to plead guilty, it cannot be done afterwards.
 Please see our section on work licences for further information.

 Well thought out submissions and arguments before a Magistrate can in our experience significantly reduce the length of your disqualification.
 There are a number of factors that can lead a magistrate to impose the lowest penalty possible, we know them all.
 Visit our drink driving page for more information.

 Drug driving is becoming more common on Queensland roads.